andreamagazzini/andreamagazzini.github.io/README.md

-#  CV - Angelo Falci (Work in Progress!)
+#  CV - Andrea Magazzini

-This project is created with CRA (Create React App).
-Go to this link to see my cv: https://fangelo94.github.io/
+Go to this link to see my cv: https://andreamagazzini.github.io/

-## Tecnologie usate:
+## Technologies:
 - React
 - Typescript
-- Styled Components
+- Tailwindcss

 ## Guide used to publish it in github pages:
 - https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site
 - https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f
 - https://github.com/gitname/react-gh-pages

+## Credits
+This project was first forked from https://github.com/FAngelo94/FAngelo94.github.io